 We agreed on the price and shipping charges, and I called my bank to do a wire transfer of the funds.
 My bank said the money would be sent in less than a half an hour.
 Then a bell went off for some reason and it hit me I needed to follow my own advice and look at an AutoCheck, too.
 Guess what?
 AutoCheck showed not only a prior wreck but also frame damage to the right side.
 I was able to get the wire transfer stopped in time, thankfully.

 Donít Rely Solely On Any History Report

 There are just too many things that can go wrong to rely on a history report.
 CarFax has been the subject of a class action lawsuit that was settled.
-They offer a Guaranteed Buyback if a vehicle you pull a report on has a branded title, but the company admits that two years into its program, they had only bought back nine vehicles out of millions of reports purchased.
+It offers a Guaranteed Buyback if a vehicle you pull a report on has a branded title, but the company admits that two years into its program, it had only bought back nine vehicles out of millions of reports purchased.
 They donít make it easy, either.
 On the CarFax website, try to find a phone number.
 You wonít.
 All inquiries must be sent by email.

-There is no substitute for buying a car from a reputable dealer that will stand behind what they sell.
+There is no substitute for buying a car from a reputable dealer that will stand behind what it sells.
 If you have any concerns, there are also used car inspection services in every major market that are trained to look for mechanical problems a well as any prior damage.
-Usually, these services will go to the carís location, and they charge around $150, money well spent in some cases.
+Usually these services will go to the carís location, and they charge around $150, money well spent in some cases.

-are good vehicle history reports to look at, just donít assume the information is foolproof.
+CarFax and AutoCheck are good to look at, just donít assume the information is foolproof.